Wisconsin WIC Association with the support of the Fit Families Program and Nutrition Matters present: Inspiring Families and Empowering Change

 Wednesday, October 30th, 2019

-Light breakfast starting at 8:30am.
+Light breakfast with registration is from 8:00-9:00 am.
 Lunch and snacks are provided.

 Chula Vista: 2501 River Road, Wisconsin Dells